 - 1. Any party who, because of his economic situation, is wholly or in part unable to meet the costs of the proceedings before the Court may at any time apply for legal aid.
-The economic situation of the applicant shall be assessed, taking into account objective factors such as income, capital, and family circumstances. - 2.
+The economic situation shall be assessed, taking into account objective factors such as income, capital, and family circumstances. - 2.
 Legal aid shall cover, in whole or in part, the costs involved in legal assistance and representation by a lawyer in proceedings before the Court.
-The Court shall be responsible for these costs in accordance with Article 52.
+The cashier of the Court shall be responsible for these costs.